Konstantin-Bakalov/Calculator/README.md

 # Calculator
-Java Calculator with basic functionalities
+Java Calculator with basic functionalities, build with Swing.